 Each of the named executive officers holds equity awards that were issued under our existing incentive plans.
 Under these plans and the related award agreements, in the event of a voluntary termination of his or her employment with our company for any reason, each named executive officer would typically only have a right to the equity grants that vested prior to his or her termination date.
-However, if Mr. Maffei had voluntarily terminated his employment without good reason (i) his 2019 Maffei Term Options and 2020 Maffei Term Options would have been subject to pro rata vesting (based on the number of days elapsed during the four-year vesting period) and, (ii) assuming such termination occurred after the close of business on December 31, 2021, his 2021 Maffei RSUs would have remained outstanding until any performance criteria had been determined to have been met or not and would have vested to the extent determined by the compensation committee.
-Mr. Rawlinson would have forfeited all rights to his unvested 2021 Rawlinson Term RSUs, 2021 Rawlinson RSUs and 2021 Rawlinson Term Options upon a voluntary termination without good reason as of December 31, 2021.
+However, if Mr. Maffei had voluntarily terminated his employment without good reason (i) his 2019 Maffei Term Options and 2020 Maffei Term Options would have been subject to pro rata vesting (based on the number of days elapsed during the four-year vesting period) and, (ii) assuming such termination occurred after the close of business on December 31, 2022, his 2022 Maffei RSUs would have remained outstanding until any performance criteria had been determined to have been met or not and would have vested to the extent determined by the compensation committee.
+Mr. Rawlinson would have forfeited all rights to his unvested 2021 Rawlinson Term RSUs, 2022 Rawlinson RSUs and 2021 Rawlinson Term Options upon a voluntary termination without good reason as of December 31, 2022.
 Each of Messrs.
-Maffei and Rawlinson would have been entitled to certain other benefits upon a voluntary termination of his employment with our company as of December 31, 2021.
+Maffei and Rawlinson would have been entitled to certain other benefits upon a voluntary termination of his employment with our company as of December 31, 2022.
 The type and amount of severance pay and benefits Mr. Maffei would receive would depend on whether he remained employed by Liberty Media at or following the date of termination of his services to our company or whether his employment with Liberty Media was also voluntarily terminated.
-These additional severance payments and benefits and Rawlinson's benefits are described above in "-Executive Compensation Arrangements-Gregory B. Maffei-Termination Payments and Benefits-Voluntary Termination at our Company without Good Reason," and "-Executive Compensation Arrangements-David Rawlinson II-Termination Payments and Benefits-Termination for Cause or Voluntary Termination without Good Reason."
-Mr. George's termination became effective as of December 31, 2021 per the terms of the George Employment Agreement Extension.
-Regardless of such termination, Mr. George remained eligible to receive his 2021 annual bonus per the terms of the George Employment Agreement Extension.
-See "-Executive Compensation Arrangements-Michael A. George-Employment Agreement and Employment Agreement Extension."
+These additional severance payments and benefits and Rawlinson's benefits are described above in "-Executive Compensation Arrangements - Gregory B. Maffei - Termination Payments and Benefits - Voluntary Termination at our Company without Good Reason," and "-Executive Compensation Arrangements-David Rawlinson II-Termination Payments and Benefits-Termination for Cause or Voluntary Termination without Good Reason."
 Messrs.
 Wendling and Rosenthaler and Ms. Wilm are not entitled to any severance payments or other benefits upon a voluntary termination of his or her employment.